Naive Bayes Explained: Function, Advantages & Disadvantages, Applications in 2025

 Here’s an example: you’d consider fruit to be orange if it is round, orange, and is of around 3.5 inches in diameter.
 Now, even if these features require each other to exist, they all contribute independently to your assumption that this particular fruit is orange.
 That’s why this algorithm has ‘Naive’ in its name.

-Building the Naive Bayes model is quite simple and helps you in working with vast datasets.
+Building the Naive Bayes model is quite simple and helps you work with vast datasets.
 Moreover, this equation is popular for beating many advanced classification techniques in terms of performance.

 Here’s the equation for Naive Bayes: